 Pressed CDs are also sometimes referred to as replicated discs, and burned CDs are sometimes referred to as duplicated discs.
 When you see the difference between these two manufacturing methods, you'll see why those terms make sense.

 Replicated discs — or pressed CDs — are what most people think of when they think of CDs.
-In fact, manufacturing is sometimes referred to as "pressing."
+Manufacturing is sometimes referred to as "pressing."
 With pressed CDs, the manufacturer will take the master disc you submit to them and create a glass master.
 That glass master is then used to create a nickel stamper and polycarbonate substrates that are metalized.

 This process produces an exact replication of your original master so that your final product sounds exactly like that master.
 You can think of this as "professional grade" — when you purchase a CD that has been released by a record label, it almost certainly is a pressed CD.